alexisdpc/GraduateAdmissions-Kaggle/README.md

 The dataset contains several parameters which are considered important during the application for Masters Programs. \
 We construct a Neural Network that predicts the probability of getting admitted.

-We optimize the learning rate by selecting the value that minimizes the loss
+We optimize the learning rate by selecting the value that minimizes the loss:

 ![image](https://github.com/alexisdpc/GraduateAdmissions-Kaggle/assets/124795834/adca4247-36a5-42e2-a7a4-10f3d0decf17)